-Question: “Can you know with absolute certainty that this is true?”
+The second question: “Can you know with absolute certainty that this is true?”

 My answer: “No, I’m already doing my best.”

-Question: “How do you react, what happens if you believe in this thought?”
+The third question: “How do you react, what happens if you believe in this thought?”

 My answer: “I am depressed and have too little drive, little hope.”

-Question: “Who would you be without this thought?”
+The fourth question: “Who would you be without this thought?”